olliglorioso/bash-completion/README.md

 > If you face problems with this feature, message me.
 Microsoft is continuously developing this feature with \
 > remote containers, so this feature might become unavailable due to new changes.

-# mongodb-org-tools for your remote container (unofficial)
+# git branch completion for your remote container
-You can install [**git-completion**] to your project via this Github repo.
+You can install **git-completion** to your project via this Github repo.
 Just add the following line to your devcontainer.json:
 ```
 "features": {
     "olliglorioso/git-completion/git-completion": "latest"